How to classify footwear by type, purpose and material if you are importing into or exporting out of the EU.

 When you’re identifying the correct commodity code for certain items of footwear, the first step is to establish the main material from which the upper is made.

 The shoes in both the examples below are made from a combination of textile, leather and lining material.
 Only textile and leather are viable uppers for classification purposes.
-At first glance, the main material of the shoes in both examples seems easy to identify, but further examination reveals that this isn’t necessarily the case.
+At first glance, the main material of the shoes in both examples seems easy to identify, but further examination reveals that this is not necessarily the case.

 Shoe apparently made mostly of textile